http://www.levsoftware.com/history.htm

 papers he constantly coined new words for everything that had no words

 since Hebrew was last used.
-He published a "list of words" in every
+He published a "list of words"

 paper he published, but before long it became obvious that people